OUDSL/omeka-guide/index.md

 [Return to Top](#about)

 ## Logging In and Navigating the Dashboard
-After you have your omeka site installed ([Please see our setup tutorial for detailed instructions using OU Create]((https://oudsl.github.io/OUCreate_and_Omeka/))), go the the URL you selected for you Omeka site and append /admin.
+After you have your Omeka site installed ([Please see other tutorial for detailed instructions for setting Omeka on OU Create]((https://oudsl.github.io/OUCreate_and_Omeka/))), go the the URL you selected for you Omeka site and append /admin.
 For example, if your Omeka site's URL is omeka.oucreate.com, type in omeka.oucreate.com/admin.

 This url will direct you to a log in screen for your site.
 Please enter the username and password you selected when you created the site.
 If you have forgotten your password, you can using the **Lost your password link** at the bottom of the log in box to reset it.
 If you site was created using OU Create, you can also log into to your OU Create account and use the CPanel to change your username and password.